PrefectHQ/prefect/docs/guides/specifying-upstream-dependencies.md

     print("I'm downstream!")
 ```

 By default, deployments started from `run_deployment` will also appear as subflows for tracking purposes.
-This behavior can be disabled by setting the `as_subflow` parameter for `run_deployment` to `False`.
+Disable this behavior by setting the `as_subflow` parameter for `run_deployment` to `False`.

 <figure markdown="span">
   ![Flow of deployments](/img/guides/flow-of-deployments.png)